davidkimighty/TARS/README.md

 </div>

 # About
-**Simple-ActiveRagdoll** is a Untiy package for creating physics based characters.
+**Simple Active-Ragdoll** is a Untiy package for creating physics based characters.

 #### [ Development Environment ]
 - **Unity 2021.3.13f1** URP